Flashback to June 2017: Apple added a single line to its App Store Review Guidelines that would change everything:

 “4.2.6: Apps created from a commercialised template or app generation service will be rejected.”

-At November Five, this affected us directly.
-Specifically, it was a blow for our portfolio company Appmiral, which creates native, branded applications for over 50 music festivals across 4 continents.
+The change was a blow for our portfolio company Appmiral specifically, which creates native, branded applications for over 50 music festivals across 4 continents.
 To keep those applications affordable for music festivals (who as a rule, would rather spend their budget on big artist names), the apps are built using our Appmiral framework: a set of almost 20 pre-made components that can be combined and branded based on the festival’s needs.
-Soon enough, Appmiral’s apps started being rejected by Apple, because each app reuses those pre-made components.
+Soon enough, Appmiral’s apps started being rejected by Apple.

-In other words: applications such as Appmiral’s are given a green light, as long as they are submitted by the festival owners themselves, using their own App Store account, or to use its proper name, Apple Developer account ($99) – a not-so-unfortunate side-effect for Apple.
+After many appeals and petitions, Appmiral is given a green light again, as long as they are submitted by the festival owners themselves, using their own App Store account, or to use its proper name, Apple Developer account ($99) – a not-so-unfortunate side-effect for Apple.

-Originally, Appmiral handled the submission process for our festival clients.
-So because many of them will now have to set up an Apple Developer account of their own, we thought we’d go over all the necessary steps for doing so.
+So, because many of our clients will now have to set up an Apple Developer account of their own, we thought we’d go over all the necessary steps for doing so.

 In this how-to guide, we’ll be setting up an Apple Developer account using our other portfolio company, Spencer, as our example case.